Youngflesh-Lab/lab_logo/README.md

 # lab_logo

-Code generate logo for the Youngflesh Lab using basis functions
+Code to generate logo for the Youngflesh Lab using basis functions